-Subject to applicable law, information gathered by the University during the course of the Investigation and Grievance Process may only be shared with faculty, staff, students, and/or advisors who are directly involved in the incident or necessary to the Grievance Process.
-Information gathered may also be disclosed in compliance with a judicial order or lawfully issued subpoena.
+Subject to applicable law, information gathered by the University during the course of the investigation and Grievance Process may only be shared with faculty, staff, students, and advisors who are directly involved in the incident or necessary to the Grievance Process unless otherwise disclosed in compliance with a judicial order or lawfully issued subpoena.

-Involved parties have the right to, and are encouraged to, be accompanied by an advisor of the individual's choosing during all meetings, proceedings, and/or disciplinary hearings at which the individual is present.
+Involved parties have the right to, and are encouraged to, be accompanied by an advisor of the individual's choosing during all meetings, proceedings, and disciplinary hearings at which the individual is present.
 In Non-Title IX Sexual Misconduct Hearings, the role of the advisor will be limited to advising only and will not be allowed to actively participate in the Hearing.
-CARE Coordinators may also attend any meeting or Hearing in addition to the student's advisor.